Hiltaba Nature Reserve: Flora and fauna

-Several species of both plants and animals identified on a "Bush Blitz" survey in 2012 are rare species, endangered species or vulnerable species, according to the National Parks and Wildlife Act 1972 (SA).
-The acacia shrub lands, casuarina woodlands, mallee forest and tussock grasslands provide habitat for over 40 state-listed species and nine species listed by the Government of Australia (under the Environment Protection and Biodiversity Conservation Act 1999).
+Several species of both plants and animals identified on a "Bush Blitz" survey in 2012 are rare species, endangered species, or vulnerable species, according to the National Parks and Wildlife Act 1972 (SA).
+The acacia shrublands, casuarina woodlands, mallee forest, and tussock grasslands provide habitat for over 40 state-listed species and nine species listed by the Government of Australia (under the Environment Protection and Biodiversity Conservation Act 1999).